AHeroicLlama/Mappalachia/Docs/Developer/BackgroundRendering.md

 ### X/Y Offset & Zoom
 To ensure quality maps, we must ensure that the view of plotted cells is correctly centered and zoomed onto the view of the cell contents.
 This cannot always be automatically done, as Bethesda sometimes leave assets far outside the playable area.<br/>

 Selecting option 2 in the background renderer will guide you through a CLI wizard which helps correct this.
-It is recommended to assign Paint.NET as the default program for .jpg files - the tool will generate a quick render of the cell, then ask you to draw a box around the true cell contents, and enter the position and dimensions of that area.
+It is expected you have assigned Paint.NET as the default program for .dds files - the tool will generate a quick render of the cell, then ask you to draw a box around the true cell contents, and enter the position and dimensions of that area (bottom-left of Paint.NET).
 Once inputted, the tool will write a file to `BackgroundRenderer\Corrections\XY_Scale\`.
 This file is read by the Preprocessor, to correct for the positioning of the cell (both its render and its plots.)<br/>

 If you have amended a cell this way, you must rebuild the database to incorporate the new correction, and then re-render the cell background.